soundlinks/developer.soundlinks.net/docs/introduction/README.md

 ## Creating Soundlinks

-To create a new song with Soundlinks, you can request "[Encoding API](/encoding/)".
+To create a new song with Soundlinks, you can request "[start encoding API](/api/#start-encoding)".

 ::: tip Note